 Product exposure in Apptus eSales algorithms

-Apptus machine learning algorithm has taken the moment marketing approach to reality.
+The Apptus machine learning algorithms have brought this moment marketing approach into reality.
 The recommender system we offer goes beyond what is easy (i.e. determining the best seller for an interval), to solve the complex: finding the right balance between long and short term best sellers at any given moment.
-The algorithm is valid beyond bookstores for any retailing segment, including sectors as fashion, DYI, electronics and furniture.
+The algorithm is valid beyond bookstores and applies to any retailing segment, including sectors as fashion, DIY, electronics and furniture.

-Listening to data coming in real-time, Apptus algorithms are devised to react and trigger a product exposure that stays to the highest level relevant to the moment, and furthermore to the individual, given the product search history and the behaviour of the visitor on the site.
+Listening to data coming in real-time, the Apptus algorithms are devised to react and trigger a product exposure that stays at the highest level relevant to the moment, and furthermore to the individual - the product search history and the data coupled to the visitors' behaviour on the site.

 According to Wootton “we are still in early innings of understanding the possibility of data. […] We are going to see computers make decisions more and more often.
 Marketers will have to surrender control and trust.
 Otherwise they’ll stand in the way of progress – and higher conversion. […] The opportunity to stitch online and offline together thru predictive marketing is radical”.

 - William Grobel et al., Webinar on Moment Marketing, WARC Toolkit 2016